How to ship artwork internationally

 Once your artwork is safely packed you are ready to get started with shipping.

 Note: The information provided in this article is for general informational purposes only, and should not be construed as professional advice or relied upon for any specific purpose.
 Art Is My Career and its authors are not liable for any loss or damages resulting from the use or interpretation of the information provided in this article.

-There are lots of methods for transporting artwork, and which one you chose will depend on several factors.
+There are lots of methods for transporting artwork between countries, and which one you chose will depend on several factors.

-When deciding how to ship your artwork, ask yourself these 7 questions first:
+When deciding how to ship your artwork internationally, ask yourself these 7 questions first:

 - What is the value of the artwork?

 - Is the shipment time sensitive or not?